softwareventures/fetch-ponyfill-preconfigured/README.md

 However, every reasonably-modern platform now provides a high-quality native implementation of `Promise`, so this library no longer incorporates a `Promise` ponyfill, but instead configures fetch-ponyfill to use the native `Promise` implementation.
-It is still maintained for backwards compatibility with projects that still use it, but it is not particularly useful and is not recommended for new projects.
+This library is no longer maintained and is not recommended for new projects.

 Use [fetch-ponyfill][2] directly, or consider [cross-fetch][4] instead.